Ariakim-Taiyo/GeoFS-Shaders-Repository/SSR/SSR.md

 # Screen-Space Reflection Shader 1.1b

-I highly recommend not using this on the ground; The reflections are in sreen space<br>
-and can't reflect the underside of an aircraft when it's not visible.
-You'll get strage results.<br>

-Just copy into the console.
+Just copy into the console and enable it in the preferences panel.

-**Known Bugs/Limitations:**<br>
-Does not work with advanced atmosphere shaders,<br>
-Terrain Distortion under aircraft,<br>
-Refelctions not projected properly onto ground<br>

 **Settings:**<br>
-There are two new settings in the graphics panel, one to toggle the shader, and one to toggle the smooth normal calculations.<br>
+There are three new settings in the graphics panel, one to toggle the shader, one to toggle the smooth normal calculations, and one to change the strength of the reflections.<br>
 The shader is off by default, you will need to turn it on in the panel.<br>
 Smooth normals are a little complicated, here is the gist of it:<br>
 Smooth normals make the reflections more consistent with the surface of the aircraft, however, they can cause artifacts<br>
-at intersections with other surfaces, for example, the ground.<br>
+at intersections with other surfaces, for example, the ground.
+They also degrade accuracy at far viewing points.<br>

 *Smooth Normals Off:*<br>
 <img width="918" alt="Screen Shot 2022-07-01 at 2 55 39 PM" src="https://user-images.githubusercontent.com/79466778/176960809-e052aac7-3d47-4170-913d-8cf21363c006.png">